 How is primary CNS lymphoma treated?

 Treatment for primary CNS lymphoma includes chemotherapy and often radiation therapy.
-Steroid therapy (e.g. dexamethasone) is often given before chemotherapy, as this helps reduce the swelling around the tumour, and may even shrink the tumour, reducing the raised intracranial pressure.
+Steroid therapy is often given before chemotherapy, as this helps reduce the swelling around the tumour, and may even shrink the tumour, reducing the raised intracranial pressure.
 Chemotherapy is given into a vein, and often also into the fluid surrounding the brain (intrathecally).
-Methotrexate is the drug most commonly given this way, and is also given in high doses intravenously- either on its own or in combination with other chemotherapy drugs and/or steroids.
+The chemotherapy drug is most commonly given this way, and is also given in high doses intravenously – either on its own or in combination with other chemotherapy drugs and/or steroids.
 Radiotherapy uses high-energy rays to destroy the cancerous cells and can be an effective treatment for primary CNS lymphoma in younger people.
 It is used in combination with chemotherapy and steroid treatment.
 Surgery is only used to provide diagnostic tissue, and is never curative alone.
 Anticonvulsants may be given if seizures occur as a result of a tumour.